Nikhil0074-dev/DBSafe--Universal-Database-Backup-and-Restore-Utility/README.md

-# DBSafe- Universal Database Backup and Restore Utility
+# DBSafe - Universal Database Backup and Restore Utility

 A modular web application (Flask + SQLite metadata store) that backs up, verifies, schedules and restores **MySQL/MariaDB, PostgreSQL, SQLite and MongoDB** databases from one interface.